lennox55555/AI-Alignment-Technical-Research/Interpretable ML/README.md

 I’m particularly interested in exploring **interpretable machine learning models** that can be applied in real-world tasks where transparency is critical.
 This repository serves as a workspace for my research and experiments on comparing these models.

-### Key Goals:

-- **Comparing Interpretability**: Examining the balance between interpretability and predictive power in models like Logistic Regression and GAM.
-These models are known for their relatively high explainability, making them ideal candidates for applications in which decisions need to be understood by end-users (e.g., in healthcare, finance, or customer churn prediction).

-- **Model Performance Evaluation**: Beyond interpretability, the notebook delves into accuracy, precision, recall, f1-score, and ROC AUC metrics to compare how well the models perform in classifying binary outcomes (churn or not churn).

-- **Visualizing Model Differences**: By plotting the **ROC curves** for both Logistic Regression and GAM, this analysis allows for a straightforward comparison of the models' performance in distinguishing between classes.

-- **Exploring Trade-offs**: While GAM provides more flexibility in modeling non-linear relationships, Logistic Regression offers simplicity and ease of interpretation.
-The analysis explores this trade-off to determine which model may be more appropriate in different scenarios.

 ## Structure